 Let’s look at the the general form of the Tuck Sweep.

-Extend your attack
+Extend your attack to the target’s location.

 examples